 Similarly, there’s no requirement for:

-• A minimum time on SEN Support (some LAs ask for "six terms" - this isn't law)
+- A minimum time on SEN Support (some Local Authorities (LAs) ask for “six terms” - this isn’t law)

 If your LA tells you any of these are required, they’re applying unlawful criteria.
 You can challenge it.